Phillip Adams (writer): "Honorary white" tweet

 Mandela had asked to meet Bradman during a visit to Sydney in 2000 but due to poor health Bradman was unable to leave Adelaide.
 However, Bradman did gift a framed photograph which was presented to Mandela by actor Jack Thompson.
 Bradman died less than six months later.

-When ABC managing director David Anderson was asked about Adams' tweet by Senator Ross Cadell in a Australian Senate committees hearing, Anderson said it was his understanding that Adams had privately written to Kamahl to apologise.
+When ABC managing director David Anderson was asked about Adams' tweet by Senator Ross Cadell in an Australian Senate committees hearing, Anderson said it was his understanding that Adams had privately written to Kamahl to apologise.
 Kamahl denied this and wrote to Anderson to advise him that he had received no such correspondence from Adams.
 According to Kamahl, the only action Adams had taken was to block him on Twitter and to double down on his original comments, adding "For the record Mr Anderson, I am not an honorary white man but a very proud black Australian man, deeply insulted by the treatment I have received from your employee and your organisation."

 Anderson responded by asking Kamahl to accept his "sincere apologies" as he had been advised that an apology had been sent, but had now asked Adams to convey his apologies to him directly.
 Although Adams claimed that he had sent a handwritten note to Kamahl two weeks prior, he sent an email to Kamahl in which he wrote: “It pains me deeply that you believe I’ve been both unkind and cruel to you.
 This stems from a misunderstanding about ‘that tweet’ – intended as a rebuke to Bradman not to you.
 I regret that my words have been misunderstood and that they have caused you unhappiness".
 Kamahl rejected the apology, describing it as "arrogant", and asked Adams to apologise publicly on Late Night Live.

 Personal life

 Adams is married to Patrice Newell.
 He has four daughters: three with his first wife, Rosemary Fawcett, and one with Newell.
-He lives on "Elmswood", a large property near Gundy in the Hunter Region in mid-northern New South Wales.
+He lives on "Elmswood", a large property near Gundy in the Hunter Valley in mid-northern New South Wales.
 He and his wife grow garlic and olives, and farm organically fed cattle.
-He has a home in Paddington, an inner suburb of Sydney.
+He previously had a home in Paddington, an inner suburb of Sydney.
 Prior to this, Adams lived for some time in Stoneleigh, a heritage-listed house in Darlinghurst.
 Adams collects antiquities from many "dead civilisations", including sculptures and artifacts of Egyptian, Roman, Greek, Etruscan, South American and other indigenous cultures' origin.

 He has written "I'd been an atheist since I was five."

 In 1979 a portrait of Adams by artist Wes Walters won the Archibald Prize.